grafana/grafana/docs/sources/plugins/marketplace.md

 weight = 1
 +++

 Marketplace for Grafana is a plugin bundled with Grafana versions 8.0+.
 It allows users to browse and manage plugins from within Grafana.
-Access is limited to Grafana Admins.
+Only Grafana Admins can access and use the Marketplace.

 [screenshot placeholder]